vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The evidence of the Skandapurāṇa . . . . . . . . . . . . . .
 294

-Somaśarman, Somavam

-. śa and Somasiddhānta . . . . . . . . .
+Somaśarman, Somavaṁśa and Somasiddhānta . . . . . . . . .
 296